 47. Rose gold tips

 Metallics are perfect for spring and softer than the usual white.
 We love this bronze hue on warm skin tones, or if you're cooler, try champagne or rose gold.

-Looking to keep a white tip but change it up slightly, try these dots instead!
-Use varying amounts of pressure for each dot to achieve a nice mix of sizes.
+Looking to keep a classic white tip but change it up slightly?
+Try these dots instead!
+Apply an on-trend milky nude base coat, then use varying amounts of pressure for each dot to achieve a nice mix of sizes.